 (d) for the producers of the first fixations of films, in respect of the original and copies of their films;

 (e) for broadcasting organisations, of fixations of their broadcasts, whether those broadcasts are transmitted by wire or over the air, including by cable or satellite. [emphasis added]

 See the issue with the strict Directive?
 If not, I bolded the part about exclusive rights because it means that copyright holders are the only ones to allow or prohibit use of their content.
 And the arguments that people make to YouTube about ‘fair use’ isn’t going to be honored.
 Artists want compensation.
 It’s only fair, right?
 But how do you compensate artists for 15 seconds of a video or a whole song or a sampled song?

 The question is, how does the law of different countries regulate the internet fairly?
-Is a large scale take down really a solution?
+Is a large-scale take-down really a solution?
 Think about it or read this fascinating article that could very much become a reality in the near future.

 I am a person that believes in fairness.
-When it comes to the subject of law, I hope that countries have laws that benefit their people whether they are CEO’s of a large company or a retail worker.
+When it comes to the subject of law, I hope that countries have laws that benefit their people whether they are CEO’s of a large company or retail workers.
 Articles 11 and 13 pose some harsh realities for content creators on many different mediums and I don’t know that this new proposal is much of a solution.
 Sure the big artists and companies will profit in the end, but at a huge cost to fans.

 If you want to speak up about Article 11 and 13 please check out these two links:

-I hope that the European Union will consider the huge impact they will have if content gets forcibly removed as a result of this proposal.
+I hope that the European Union will consider the huge impact they will have if the content gets forcibly removed as a result of this proposal.